OpenMPT/openmpt/README.md

             download the SDK.
             You can disable in_openmpt in the solution configuration.

-         -  xmplay SDK:
+         -  XMPlay SDK:

-            To build libopenmpt with xmplay input plugin support, copy the contents of xmp-sdk.zip into include/xmplay/.
+            To build libopenmpt with XMPlay input plugin support, copy the contents of xmp-sdk.zip into include/xmplay/.

             Please visit [un4seen.com](http://www.un4seen.com/xmplay.html) to
-            download to SDK.
+            download the SDK.
             You can disable xmp-openmpt in the solution configuration.

-        Alternatively, both, the Winamp and the xmplay SDK, can be downloaded automatically on Windows 7 or later with 7-Zip installed by just running the `build/download_externals.cmd` script (works when run from either the project root or directly from the build directory).
+        Alternatively, both, the Winamp and the XMPlay SDK, can be downloaded automatically on Windows 7 or later with 7-Zip installed by just running the `build/download_externals.cmd` script (works when run from either the project root or directly from the build directory).